natalijk/SoftEng2013/Lab4_SecondPart.md

 ## Functional & non-functional requirements)
 * Listed?
-   * Both the functional and non-functional requirements are presented in a list form.
-Each use case is documented with its corresponding functional and non-functional requirements.
+   * The functional requirements are presented under its corresponding use case.
+     The non-functional requirements are listed at the end of the document.

 * Measurable/traceability? (is it possible to check from the upcoming end product if a feature / requirement is implemented or not?)
    *